-- i.
-Procedural error was committed. - ii.
-The finding of facts contained in the decision included inaccurate information. - iii.
-Specific evidence considered during the investigation is objectionable - iv.
+- Procedural error was committed. - 2.
+The finding of facts contained in the decision included inaccurate information. - 3.
+Specific evidence considered during the investigation is objectionable - 4.
 Evidence not offered during the investigation is now available.
-In such cases, the new evidence must be described. - v.
+In such cases, the new evidence must be described. - 5.
 The sanction imposed is lenient, excessive or otherwise inappropriate.